St Croix Travel Guide

 Christiansted is a lively town offering trips to the tiny Buck Island as a popular excursion.
 Frederiksted is smaller and a sleepy destination, apart from the occasional cruise ship arrival and passengers indulging in a spree of duty-free shopping.

 Both towns contain numerous examples of fine Danish colonial architecture.
-The surrounding landscape is scattered with remnants of sugar plantations, stone windmill towers, and ruined houses from the island's commercial heyday in the sugarcane industry.
+The surrounding landscape is scattered with remnants of sugar plantations, stone windmill towers and ruined houses from the island's sugarcane heyday.

 Become our St Croix Travel Expert